yehuda-lev/pyrogram/docs/source/start/examples/bot_keyboards.rst

             )

             await app.send_message(
-                "me",  # Edit this
+                chat_id="me",  # Edit this
-                "This is a InlineKeyboardMarkup example",
+                text="This is a InlineKeyboardMarkup example",
                 reply_markup=InlineKeyboardMarkup(
                     [
                         [  # First row